J.C. Kellam, Room 980

 LBJ Student Center 5-9.1

-Student Justice reviews allegations made against students if the allegation involves behavior that may violate the Code of Student Conduct, may be deemed as having the potential to compromise the wellness or safety of any member of the university community, or compromises the integrity of the university’s learning environment.
+Student Conduct reviews allegations made against students if the allegation involves behavior that may violate the Code of Student Conduct, may be deemed as having the potential to compromise the wellness or safety of any member of the university community, or compromises the integrity of the university’s learning environment.
 The staff are experienced at handling sensitive issues with respect toward students of all backgrounds, and the Dean of Students Office is a Veteran and DREAMer Friendly, LGBTQIA-Safe Office and a safe office to report sexual assault or harassment.
-For additional information on Student Justice, visit our website.
+For additional information on Student Conduct, visit our website.
 To schedule an appointment, call 512.245.2124.

 Alkek Library, Suite 411